brightspot/react-examples/graphql-schema-history/README.md

 ## Using the example application

 At startup, there is one schema.
-It gets generated after running Codegen successfully in the `app/schemas` directory, named `originalSchema.graphql`.
+It gets generated after running Codegen successfully in the `app/schemas` directory and is named `originalSchema.graphql`.
 GraphQL Inspector requires two schemas in order to run a comparison and detect changes.

 ### Step 1: Generating the second schema